-Many oils are safe, but be sure to do your research!
-Don’t be surprised if you find some of these oils in your dog’s natural insect repellents or shampoos.
+Many oils are safe, but be sure to do your research and only buy essential oils safe for dogs!
+Don’t be surprised if you find some of these unsafe essential oils in your dog’s natural insect repellents or shampoos.
 Ditch those as well.

 Caution: A Word About Diffusing Essential Oils